-- The branch of philosophy that studies the nature of knowledge, its presuppositions and foundations, and its extent and validity.

-- In the case of the science of digital forensic evidence examination, this implies:

-- Digital evidence is entirely sequences of bits.

-- Physics different than matter and energy.
+- The branch of philosophy that studies the nature of knowledge, its presuppositions and foundations, and its extent and validity. - In the case of the science of digital forensic evidence examination: - Digital evidence is entirely sequences of bits. - Physics different than matter and energy. - Finite (fairly small) granularity in space and time. - Observation without alteration. - Duplication without removal.

-- Finite granularity.

-- Observation without alteration.

-- Duplication without removal.

-- Finite, but short, times.